Benito Mussolini: Emigration to Switzerland and military service

-In 1902, Mussolini emigrated to Switzerland, partly to avoid compulsory military service.
-He worked briefly as a stonemason in Geneva, Fribourg and Bern, but was unable to find a permanent job.
+In July 1902, Mussolini emigrated to Switzerland, partly to avoid compulsory military service.
+He worked briefly as a stonemason but was unable to find a permanent job.

 During this time he studied the ideas of the philosopher Friedrich Nietzsche, the sociologist Vilfredo Pareto, and the syndicalist Georges Sorel.
-Mussolini also later credited the Christian socialist Charles Péguy and the syndicalist Hubert Lagardelle as some of his influences.
-Sorel's emphasis on the need for overthrowing decadent liberal democracy and capitalism by the use of violence, direct action, the general strike and the use of neo-Machiavellian appeals to emotion, impressed Mussolini deeply.
+Mussolini also later credited Charles Péguy and Hubert Lagardelle as influences.
+Sorel's emphasis on the need for overthrowing decadent liberal democracy and capitalism by the use of violence, direct action, the general strike, and the use of neo-Machiavellian appeals to emotion, impressed Mussolini deeply.

-Mussolini became active in the Italian socialist movement in Switzerland, working for the paper L'Avvenire del Lavoratore, organizing meetings, giving speeches to workers, and serving as secretary of the Italian workers' union in Lausanne.
-Angelica Balabanov reportedly introduced him to Vladimir Lenin, who later criticized Italian socialists for having lost Mussolini from their cause.
-In 1903, he was arrested by the Bernese police because of his advocacy of a violent general strike, spent two weeks in jail, and was deported to Italy.
-After he was released there, he returned to Switzerland.
-In 1904, having been arrested again in Geneva and expelled for falsifying his papers, Mussolini returned to Lausanne, where he attended the University of Lausanne's Department of Social Science, following the lessons of Vilfredo Pareto.
-In 1937, when he was prime minister of Italy, the University of Lausanne awarded Mussolini an honorary doctorate on the occasion of its 400th anniversary.
+Mussolini became active in the Italian socialist movement in Switzerland, working for the paper L'Avvenire del Lavoratore (The Future of the Worker), organising meetings, giving speeches to workers, and serving as secretary of the Italian workers' union in Lausanne.
+John Gunther alleged that Angelica Balabanov introduced Mussolini, then a bricklayer, to Vladimir Lenin.
+In 1903, he was arrested by Bernese police because of his advocacy of a violent general strike, spent two weeks in jail, and was handed over to Italian police in Chiasso.
+After he was released in Italy, he returned to Switzerland.
+He was arrested again in Geneva, in April 1904, for falsifying his passport expiration date, and was expelled from the canton of Geneva.
+He was released in Bellinzona following protests from Genevan socialists.
+Mussolini then returned to Lausanne, where he entered the University of Lausanne's Department of Social Science on 7 May 1904, attending the lectures of Vilfredo Pareto.
+In 1937, when he was prime minister of Italy, the University of Lausanne awarded Mussolini an honorary doctorate.

-In December 1904, Mussolini returned to Italy to take advantage of an amnesty for desertion of the military.
+In December 1904, Mussolini returned to Italy to take advantage of an amnesty for desertion from the military.
 He had been convicted for this in absentia.
 Since a condition for being pardoned was serving in the army, he joined the corps of the Bersaglieri in Forlì on 30 December 1904.
 After serving for two years in the military (from January 1905 until September 1906), he returned to teaching.